-1. REQUESTS the IUCN Director General to develop a strategy and action plan for citizen science engagement, including protection from nature crimes and defender and whistleblowers protection, establishing a task force by the end of 20265, and appointing a senior lead.
+1. REQUESTS the IUCN Director General to develop a strategy and action plan for citizen science engagement, including protection from nature crimes and defender and whistleblowers protection, establishing a task force by 2026, and appointing a senior lead.
 Revisioning and updating the strategy every 2-3 years ensures the adaptability to evolving technologies and community needs;